Valerian Gracias: Biography

 Valerian Gracias was born in Karachi, British India (in modern Pakistan), to José (d.
 1902) and Carlota Gracias.
-His parents were from Dramapur/Navelim, Goa, working in Karachi.
+His parents were from Dramapur-Navelim, Goa, working in Karachi.
 He studied at St. Patrick's High School in Karachi, St. Joseph Seminary in Mangalore, and the Pontifical Seminary of Kandy in Ceylon, where he obtained his doctorate in theology.
 Ordained to the priesthood on 3 October 1926, Gracias then did pastoral work in Bandra until November 1927, when he entered the Pontifical Gregorian University in Rome.
 He finished his studies at the Gregorian in 1929 and became private secretary to Archbishop Joachim Lima SJ and diocesan chancellor of Bombay.
 He served as a preacher and pastor, and as the editor of various newspapers before being named the first Indian rector of Mumbai's Holy Name Cathedral in December 1941.

 On 16 May 1946, he was appointed Auxiliary Bishop of Bombay and Titular bishop of Thennesus.
 Gracias received his episcopal consecration on the following 29 June from Archbishop Thomas Roberts SJ, with Bishops Victor Fernandes and Thomas Pothacamury as co-consecrators.
 Pope Pius XII promoted him to Archbishop of Bombay on 4 December 1950 to replace Roberts, a 57-year-old Englishman, who made way for the appointment of a native-born Indian.
-Gracias demonstrated his support of Goan nationalism and an opponent of Portuguese colonial rule by presented an image of the Virgin Mary as an indigenous Indian, at a time when the populace was still accustomed to European representations.
+Gracias demonstrated his support of Goan nationalism and an opponent of Portuguese colonial rule by presenting an image of the Virgin Mary as an indigenous Indian, at a time when the populace was still accustomed to European representations.